FarronF/limerick-council-meetings/meetings/2023/09/06-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 12th July 2023.md

  Energy Retrofit Programmes

- Defective House Grant Scheme---
+ Defective House Grant Scheme
+---
 12

 The Government has assigned a central role to Local Authorities for the delivery of Housing